 Answer: Probably not.
 Although the funds were spent in anticipation of divorce, courts have often found that payments for reasonable living expenses, support, and attorney’s fees do not constitute waste.

 Our Divorce Lawyers

 The highly-rated divorce attorneys at Livesay & Myers, P.C. are experienced with every type of equitable distribution case in Virginia, including complex and high value cases.
 If you are facing an equitable distribution hearing in Northern Virginia, we can help.
 Be sure to read our client reviews, then examine the profiles of each of our divorce lawyers to find the one who is the best fit for you.

-Spring Consultation Special.
+Summer Consultation Special.
 For a limited time, schedule an initial 1-hour consultation with one of our custody lawyers for just $150.
 Contact us today to take advantage of this discounted rate.